History of Pebble House

-Pebble House was re-designed to take full advantage of the breathtaking views with a marine style frontage and walls of glass, offering up to six boutique, luxury bedrooms for Self-Catering guests and 3 bedrooms for B&B guests, creating an innovative and luxurious house with THE most amazing and ever changing panoramic views of the sea, historic Chapel Point and beyond out to the Eddystone Lighthouse.
+Pebble House was re-designed to take full advantage of the breathtaking views with a marine style frontage and walls of glass, offering up to:- six boutique, luxury all en suite bedrooms for Self-Catering guests; and 4 all en suite luxury bedrooms for B&B guests, creating an innovative and luxurious house with THE most amazing and ever changing panoramic views of the sea, historic Chapel Point and beyond out to the Eddystone Lighthouse.

 Roll up.
 Hole Up.